ingo/ingo.github.io/_recipes/feta_saganaki.md

 veggie: "\u2713"
 ---

-Serve with warm pita bread.
-Feta cheese, the King of cheeses, a PDO appellation product made in Greece and consisting of a combo of sheep and goat milk cheese has come of age.
-It’s found in many households, surely most supermarkets carry it but you want to ask/purchase Greek Feta.
-Why settle for an ersatz version?

 The usual cheeses for making “saganaki cheese” are Kefalotyri or Kefalograviera but Feta can be pan seared as well –  with one proviso: seek a firm Feta.

-Here in Toronto, we have access to many Feta brands, I find the very popular Dodonia brand to work wonderfully.
+The very popular Dodonia brand seems to work wonderfully.
 It’s firm enough to hold up to the heat when pan\-frying.
 The coating is simply all\-purpose flour that’s dunked in water and into the hot oil it goes.
-I love the pairing of honey and sesame seeds as it contrasts with the briny and tart flavour of Feta.

 ### Ingredients